How to Buy Ethereum?

 Because Ethereum and its smart contracts are changing the way the world works by removing third parties, the value is hard to put a price on.
 It is very volatile (the price changes a lot every day) in the short term.
 The general long-term forecast, though, is that the value of Ethereum will continue to rise as it becomes more and more popular each year.

-When the world uses Ethereum for its purpose (to remove third parties), then we’ll find out how much Ethereum is really worth.
+When the world uses Ethereum for its main purpose (to remove third parties), then we’ll find out how much Ethereum is really worth.
 Even so, buying and selling Ether and other cryptocurrencies is a very popular way to make money.

 So, now that you understand why people invest in Ethereum, how do you buy Ethereum?